mazmorreoensolitario/mazmorreoensolitario.github.io/about.md

   War of 1939-1940](https://amzn.to/3lajpfl)* de Willian R. Trotter, *[The Dying Earth](https://amzn.to/2V4HLMN)* de Jack Vance y *[The Book of the New Sun](https://amzn.to/2HIcs7A)* de Gene Wolfe.
-* Series que estoy viendo: Star Trek Discovery, The Mandalorian.
+* Series que estoy viendo: The Expanse, Star Trek Discovery, The Mandalorian.
 * Videojuegos que ocasionalmente juego durante estos meses: Deep Sky Derelicts, Caves of Qud y Star Wars Battlefront II.